Louletano D.C.

 Louletano Desportos Clube is a Portuguese club from Loulé, founded on 6 June 1923.
-The association football team currently play in the Campeonato Nacional de Seniores (Portuguese fourth level), D series.
+The association football team plays in the Liga 3.

 The club plays at the Estádio Algarve, a stadium which it shared with Sporting Clube Farense between 2004 and 2013, when that club moved back to a renovated Estádio de São Luís.
 Some home matches are played at the Loulé Municipal Stadium.